Jefferson County Courts – A Practical Guide to Court Records and Services

 Estate Administration Overview

 When a Jefferson County resident dies, the executor named in the will — or an administrator appointed by the court if there is no will — must file an application to open the estate with the Probate Court.
 Required documents typically include the original will (if any), a death certificate, and the appropriate Supreme Court form.
-The fiduciary is responsible for filing an inventory of assets, paying debts and taxes, and distributing the estate according to the will or Ohio’s intestacy statutes.
+The fiduciary is then responsible for filing an inventory of assets, paying debts and taxes, and distributing the estate according to the will or Ohio's intestacy statutes.
 The Probate Court supervises these proceedings and issues a final order upon completion.
-Copies of estate inventories, accountings, and distribution orders are available from the clerk, subject to standard copy fees, and can often be located through the online search tool.
+Copies of estate inventories, accountings, and distribution orders are available from the clerk, subject to standard copy fees, and can often be found through the online search tool.